sergeysdk1/local_manifests/README.md

 # local_manifests
-Manifest for all repos for compiling cm13 for A700FD
+Manifest for all repos for compiling LineageOS 13.0 for A700FD